-As part of the Company's commitment to continuous improvement to mitigate identified risks, these risk-based initiatives along with the utilization of an external contractor to independently assess our actions and assist with suggestions for continual improvement was implemented.
+As part of the company's commitment to continuous improvement in mitigating identified risks, risk-based initiatives have been implemented, including the engagement of an external contractor to independently assess the company's actions and provide suggestions for ongoing improvement.

-The Company this year required the identified high-risk suppliers in the chemical and textile manufacturing categories to comply with a detailed questionnaire and review assessment.
-This assessment involved direct contact and interaction with these suppliers, including the requirement that they complete a detailed assessment questionnaire, provide us copies and details of their policies and audit reports from their suppliers and sub-contractors.
+The assessment process involved direct engagement with suppliers, requiring them to complete a detailed questionnaire and submit copies of their policies and audit reports from their suppliers and sub-contractors.